Mature Masculine

 Recognizing the Wimp

-The key sign is the presence of bullies in his life.
+The telling sign is the presence of bullies in his life.
 The Wimp attracts people who dominate and control him.

 Balancing the Wimp